 When getting started with telecommuting, you need to remember that out-of-sight doesn’t mean out-of-mind.
-You need to schedule regular check-in calls or in-person meetings, depending on the job.
+You need to schedule regular check-in calls or in-person meetings, depending on the job, with your virtual team.

 Since nothing beats face-to-face time, you also need to arrange for remote workers to join in a team activity or meeting.
 Again, it depends on the job and your culture whether these whole-team events take place weekly or twice a year.

 - Pair remote workers with a different “buddy” weekly or monthly to encourage social interaction.

 - Provide funds for remote workers to sponsor relevant, professional meetings where they live.

 - Try out having remote happy hours, where the entire staff or a team connects on one video call to just hang out and have fun.

 Summing it all up

 The COVID-19 pandemic pushed many businesses to look at remote work differently.
 Now, with more and more workers deciding the option is desirable, it’s worth keeping an eye on the option as a permanent solution to keeping staff happy.